Analysis: Weakened Merkel has her work cut out to make coalition last

 Her weakness on the refugee issue has forced the chancellor to name Jens Spahn, her biggest critic within the conservative bloc, as health minister in the new government.

-Spahn, 37, wants to make the AfD“superfluous” by winning back voters on the right.
+Spahn, 37, wants to make the AfD “superfluous” by winning back voters on the right.
 He is also widely seen as ambitious, with an eye on succeeding Merkel, though he says he supports her as chancellor for the full parliamentary period.

-Illustrating his lukewarm support for the new tie-up with the SPD, he described the coalition agreement this week as“no furious firework of innovation”.
+Illustrating his lukewarm support for the new tie-up with the SPD, he described the coalition agreement this week as “no furious firework of innovation”.

-Josef Joffe, publisher-editor of weekly Die Zeit, questioned whether Merkel would last out the full parliamentary term to 2021,“or whether she will be forced to hand over leadership to a younger CDU generation in two years.”
+Josef Joffe, publisher-editor of weekly Die Zeit, questioned whether Merkel would last out the full parliamentary term to 2021, “or whether she will be forced to hand over leadership to a younger CDU generation in two years.”

 “Those who want to get rid of Merkel will try pull the party to right in order to recapture those voters who have defected to the nationalist, anti-immigrant AfD,” he said.